 Therefore, it’s critical to comprehend this shift in definition and how it may impact your eligibility for LTD benefits.
 If your benefits have been terminated following this transition, it may be prudent to consult with a St. Catharines disability lawyer experienced in LTD insurance to evaluate your situation and potentially challenge the insurance company’s determination.

-Our St. Catharines long-term disability lawyers understand disability law, how to best present a legal disability claim, what medical information and medical experts that will best assist with your case, and how to try your case if your claim is denied altogether.
+Our St. Catharines long-term disability lawyers understand disability law, how to best present a legal disability claim, what medical information and medical experts will best assist with your case, and how to try your case if your claim is denied altogether.

-Long Term Disability benefits lawyers Matt Lalande and Karen Camporese are their disability insurance team are here to help.
+Long Term Disability benefits lawyers Matt Lalande and Karen Camporese and their disability insurance team are here to help.
 Our consultations are 100% free – and if you decide to work with our Hamilton disability lawyers, the fee is free.
 We do not charge our clients anything unless we win their case.
-We are happy to provide you the legal advice you need in order for you to make an informed decision about your own particular situation.
-Call us no matter where you are Nationwide at 1-844-4-DISABILITY, or alternatively, you can send us a confidential email through our website – and we would be happy to explain your long-term disability rights and legal options to you, at no cost.
+We are happy to provide you with the legal advice you need in order for you to make an informed decision about your own particular situation.
+Call us no matter where you are Nationwide at 1-844-4-DISABILITY, or alternatively, you can send us a confidential email through our website – and we would be happy to explain your long-term disability rights and legal options to you at no cost.

 IF YOUR BENEFITS HAVE BEEN DENIED WE CAN HELP

-VOTED BEST LAWYERS IN CANADA 2018 - 2022
+start your case844-434-7224VOTED BEST LAWYERS IN CANADA 2018 - 2022

 Qualification for long-term disability in Ontario depends on the severity, duration, and impact of your health condition on your ability to work.